 with a glottal stop or pause in between

 Alternatively, double letters may even be pronounced as single letters if any of the above methods are difficult for the speaker.
-The reason for this is that in double letters are not phonemically distinctive in Globasa since there are no minimal pairs with single and double letters.
+This alternative is possible because double letters are not phonemically distinctive in Globasa since there are no minimal pairs with single and double letters.

 riinvita - re-invite (ri- - re-; invita - invite)